ufs-community/land-DA_workflow/ensemble_pert/README.md

   b. modify the resolution "RES"

-  c. modify the INPUT directory, for an example, use the following directory
+  c. modify the INPUT directory (directory should contain the grid files for that res).
+An example:

      /scratch2/BMC/gsienkf/Tseganeh.Gichamo/stochastic_physics/unit_tests/INPUT

-  d. copy the INPUT directory or create a symbolic link

-     ln -s /scratch2/BMC/gsienkf/Tseganeh.Gichamo/stochastic_physics/unit_tests/INPUT INPUT

-  e. cp input.nml.template input.nml and made the following changes
+  d. cp input.nml.template input.nml and made the following changes

-  f. change lndp_var_list and iseed_lndp (the seed for randomization generator)
+  e. change lndp_var_list and iseed_lndp (the seed for randomization generator)

-  g. n_var_lndp is the actual number of variables in lndp_var_list, change this value according to your choice.
+  f. n_var_lndp is the actual number of variables in lndp_var_list, change this value according to your choice.

+  g. sbatch run_standalone.sh

+This will output (in stochy_out) directory, a number of files, depending on the layout.
+A layout of 1x1 will give 6 files.

 3. map the perturbation pattern in tile format to the vector format

-go to the directory vector2tile and run the code to do the mapping
+  a. go to vector2tile directory.

+  b. in the namelist (namelist.vector2tile) set
+        direction = "lndp2vector"
+        + all variables starting with lndp

+  c. run with vector2tile_converter.exe namelist.vector2tile

+The will output a vector the of the perts over land, in the file name specified by lndp_output_file in the namelist.

-The steps for applying the vectorized perturbation pattern onto land surface variables
+4. Apply the vectorized perturbation pattern onto land surface variables

-4. compile the code on hera:

->configure

- choose hera

- load the modules indicated

->make

-5. To run:
+(from this directory)

 >cp template.namelist.lndp namelist.lndp

 >modify namelist.lndp, the namelist defines the paths of the input/output files, the list of variables to be perturbed, and the perturbation magnitudes

 >lndp_apply_pert.exe namelist.lndp

+This will output a file with the perturbed parameters.
+For perturbing veg frac, input file is the static file used by the model.